Location: Edison Hall, Room 100

 The Kurzweil 3000 allows you to scan your work (textbooks, papers, etc) onto the computer screen and listen to it as an animated voice reads it aloud.
 In addition, Kurzweil 3000 provides help with study skills and editing.
 The system’s rich feature set can assist you with reading, reading comprehension, vocabulary development, organization of information, writing, spelling, self-editing, and study skills.

-Read and Write is simple to use.
-When you open it, The Read and Write toolbar appears on top of any open application, waiting for your commands.
+Read&Write is simple to use.
+When you open it, The Read&Write toolbar appears on top of any open application, waiting for your commands.